nadiannis/bdt-go/ama/README.md

 [`^ back to top ^`](#table-of-contents)

 **AMA** is a simple CLI app to manage employee attendance.
 The app is made with Go.
-It is created for the final project in the Go phase of the Backend Development Training.
+It is created as an exercise in the Go phase of the Backend Development Training.

 ## Minimum Requirements